 If you missed it, a simple command allows you to display your connection token at any time from FS_cli: signalwire token

 Now that you have your connection token, you're ready to complete the integration of your FreeSWITCH installation and your SignalWire Space.

 Step 2 - Configuring SignalWire

-Once on the "New FreeSWITCH Connection" page, simply paste your connection token into the appropriate field and give your new connection a friendly name of your choosing so that it may be easily identified later.
-This comes in especially handy when connecting multiple instances of FreeSWITCH to your Space's project.
+Once on this page, paste your connection token into the appropriate field and give your new connection an easily identifiable name.
+This will be important when connecting multiple instances of FreeSWITCH to your SignalWire project.

-Back over on the FreeSWITCH side, you should see your console returning lines like the following:
+On the FreeSWITCH side, you should see your console returning lines like this:

 Step 3 - Dialplan

-Here's where we'll put our setup into play with a simple XML dialplan.
+Here's where we'll test our setup with a simple XML dialplan.
 Add the following code to your /etc/freeswitch/dialplan/default.xml file (or equivalent on a non-Debian based OS):

-Now call your purchased phone number from any other line.
+Now call your SignalWire phone number from any other line.
 If everything is set up properly, you should hear the current date and time, straight from your FreeSWITCH instance!

 Need additional help with FreeSWITCH or have questions about SignalWire?
 Come and talk to us on our community Slack channel or our new forum!